 Business Studies encourages you to develop a critical understanding of organisations, the context in which they operate, the markets they serve and the process of adding value through a problem solving approach to study.
 Throughout the A Level course you will develop core knowledge, understanding and the skills to think independently.
 Students will learn how to analyse issues within business, showing an understanding of the impact on individuals and organisations of external and internal influences.
 By looking at qualitative and quantitative information they then have to make an informed judgement and propose evidence based solutions to these business activities.

 A keen interest in keeping up to date with current affairs and a willingness to watch the news and read around the subject is a must!

 A minimum of five GCSEs (with two at grade 6, and three at grade 4 or above).

 GCSE English at grade 6.
-Maths at Grade 5 and a desired G Score 5.5.
+Maths at Grade 5 and a desired GCSE score of 5.5.

-Studying Business studies can enhance the employability of students.
-Many have gone on to university to study business, further specialising in a particular area.
-Other students are studying business at degree level in conjunction with another subject, e.g. Fashion and Business or Law and Business.
+Business Studies can enhance your employability.
+Many have gone on to University to study Business, further specialising in a particular area.
+Other students are studying Business at degree level in conjunction with another subject, e.g. Fashion and Business or Law and Business.

-Some students have gained apprenticeships at large organisations, for example Ernst and Young, where they work and study in an Accounts and Business environment.
+Some students do apprenticeships at large organisations, for example KPMG, where they work and study in an Accounts and Business environment.